quisquous/cactbot/README.md

       { regex: /:.*?:[0-9A-Fa-f]+:Trick Attack:/,
         sound: '../../resources/sounds/WeakAuras/RoaringLion.ogg',
       },

+      .. other triggers here ..
     ],
   },

-  // .. other triggers here ..
+  // .. other zones here ..
 ]
 ```

-A more sophisticated example that fires after a 1 second delay, but only when the player's
+A more sophisticated example that shows an alert message after a 1 second delay, but
-character name appears in the FFXIV log message:
+only when the player's character name appears in the FFXIV log message:

 ```
 Options.Triggers = [
+  // .. other zones here ..

+  { zoneRegex: /./,
+    triggers: [
       // .. other triggers here ..

-  { // Forked Lightning - Get out.
-    regex: /:([A-Za-z ']+) gains the effect of Forked Lightning from/,
+      { regex: /:([A-Za-z ']+) gains the effect of Forked Lightning from/,
         delaySeconds: 1,
         alertText: 'Forked Lightning: Get out',
         condition: function(data, matches) { return matches[1] == data.me; },
       },

       // .. other triggers here ..
+    ],
+  },

+  // .. other zones here ..
 ]
 ```